andyegli/daysave.app/docs/md_aeg/daysave_user_stories.md

 - I want to be able to remind users about content, contacts_dob, any contact_nots or to be able to set allerts and be reminded of them
 - I like the reminder to support reminder_duration, reminder_interval and have the ability to pause reminders
 - I like track comprehensive statistic on the use, devices, locatios, performance
+- i like to use advanced fingerprinting of connecting devices to be able to detect amomalies and identify exessive user profiles using the same devices or connecting from unusual locations

 as a Admin I